sensidev/sensix-bootstrap/README.md

 Please add a Deployment Key for your salt repo.
 Git readonly access is enough for a prod master env.
 However, if you are on a remote dev VPS machine, you want to add that key to your account, to gain write access as well.

+Also, you'll be prompted to run a `clone.sh` script, to clone all your salt repo and formulas to the desired paths.

 ## Salt keys

 On the master VPS machine you'll have to accept salt minion keys (if not auto-accepted), in to make the connection with a newly added minion.